Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 If you’re someone who prefers to run without a tight waistband, or pretty much any form of restriction, then these shorts are ideal.
 In fact, we reckon these are perfect for those super-hot days when anything even remotely tight becomes a real burden.

 The adjustable waistband doesn’t dig in and the baggy fit allows for total freedom when running, though the lack of an inner tighter short – common in baggier style shorts – might annoy some people.
-However, we found these offered good coverage during runs, as they aren’t overly short and you can choose where the waistband sits – the higher the waistband, the more butt is on show.
-The fabric is lightweight and soft, with some reflective prints for visibility during those early-morning or evening runs.
+However, we found these offered good coverage during runs as they aren’t overly short and you can choose where the waistband sits – the higher the waistband, the more butt is on show.
+The fabric is lightweight and soft, with some reflective prints for visibility during those early morning or evening runs.

 Designed by Sports rainbow bolt shorts